cdrummey216/whoami/whoami.md

 ### What is the ratio of truths?

 The ratio of truths is the proportion of how we perceive a truth and how it is defined in reality.
-For example, perception gives an individual the ability to be conscious of the simple truth that the sun rises in the morning.
+For example, perception gives an individual the ability to be conscious of the simple truth that the sun sets in the evening.
 Everday this truth is redfined and, fortunately for us, the sun continues to rise and set.
 If, however, one day the sun did not rise while the perception that it would rise remained, the value of the perceived truth would be 0 because the reality of the event is 0.
 Alternatively, if the perception of the truth is that the sun will not rise and the sun does, in fact, rise, the value of truth will also be 0.

 If perception is unified with reality, the value of truth is 1.

 #### Truth (present)

-_The sun rises._
+_The sun sets._

 Truth (1) = Perception (1) / Reality (1)

 #### Belief (future)

-_The sun will rise tomorrow._
+_The sun will set tomorrow._

 Truth (undefined) = Perception (1) / Reality (0)

 #### Not Truth (past)

-_The sun did not rise._
+_The sun did not set._

 Truth (0) = Perception (0) / Reality (1)